Common Metadata Repository (CMR)

 - Incorporating both human and machine metadata assessment features that work to ensure the highest quality metadata possible.

-- Supporting multiple metadata standards using an evolvable Unified Metadata Model (UMM).
+- Supporting multiple metadata standards using an ever-evolving Unified Metadata Model (UMM).

 How does CMR do that?

-The CMR is designed to handle metadata at the Concept level.
-Collections and Granules are common metadata concepts, but this can be extended out to Visualizations, Variables, Documentation, Services, and more.
-The CMR provides a flexible ingest system with metadata libraries which can handle multiple metadata record formats, multiple metadata record concepts, and relationships and validations between them.
-As new formats are introduced, new translations can be written for the CMR’s metadata libraries to provide ingest, validation and search support.
+CMR is designed to handle metadata at the concept level.
+Collections and granules are common metadata concepts, but this can be extended out to visualizations, variables, documentation, services, and more.
+CMR provides a flexible ingest system with metadata libraries which can handle multiple metadata record formats, multiple metadata record concepts, and relationships and validations between them.
+As new formats are introduced, new translations can be written for CMR’s metadata libraries to provide ingest, validation and search support.
 The libraries also provide format conversions for backward compatibility.